-What is Ramadan?
+What is Ramadan? - CBBC Newsround

-On 15 May, the Islamic holy month of Ramadan begins.
+The Islamic holy month of Ramadan has begun.

-The date changes each year.
-In 2018, Ramadan will begin in the evening on Tuesday 15 May and end in the evening of Thursday 14 June.

 Read on to find out more about what Muslims do during this month and why it is so important.

-During the month of Ramadan, Muslims won't eat or drink between sunrise and sunset.
+During the month of Ramadan, Muslims won't eat or drink between dawn and sunset.
 This is called fasting.

 Fasting is important during Ramadan as it allows Muslims to devote themselves to their faith and come closer to Allah, or God.